cyber-anderson/Formatix/README.md

   <strong>A fast, lightweight, and 100% offline batch image converter and resizer for Windows.</strong>
 </p>

-This powerful desktop application is designed to batch convert, resize, and optimize images in just a few clicks.
+Formatix Image Converter is a powerful desktop application is designed to batch convert, resize, and optimize images in just a few clicks.
 Whether you need to convert Apple's HEIC formats to JPG, turn SVG vector graphics into PNG, or compress heavy images into next-generation AVIF and WEBP formats, this program handles it all instantly.

 **No file limits, no internet connection required** — everything happens locally, with zero uploads and a strictly ad-free experience.